pmaidens/CMPUT404-project/README.md

 CMPUT404-project
 ====================
-Group Project for CMPUT 404 Web Applications and Arcitecture
+Group Project for CMPUT 404 Web Applications and Architecture